+A

-A Before you remove any of the grill parts for cleaning. make sure that they are cool, or use oven gloves.
+Before you remove any of the grill parts for cleaning, make sure that they are cool, or use oven gloves.

-The grill pan and trivet should be washed in hot soapy water.
-Alternatively, the grill pan can be washed in a dishwasher.
+Wash the grill pan and trivet washed in hot soapy water.
+Alternatively, wash the grill pan in a dishwasher.